Pastor, are you willing to change directions as God leads?

-There will be times in ministry when we believe that God is leading in one direction, and perhaps He is, but it may only be for a short period of time before He changes things up.
+Here's what I know: There are times in ministry when we believe that God is leading in one direction, and perhaps He is, but it may only be for a short period of time before He changes things up.
 Without notice, He may say, “It’s time to stop what you’re doing and go in this new direction.”
 Or, “I want you to begin this new program or ministry that you have never thought about before.”
-Are you willing to change directions as God leads?
-This is a key aspect of leading by faith as a pastor in the church.
+Are you and I willing to change directions as God leads?
+This seems to be a key aspect of leading by faith as a pastor in the church.
 Being willing to allow God to mess up our plans because He has something better in mind, even if we didn’t see it coming.